voxpupuli/voxpupuli.github.io/docs/index.md

 * Are facts used?
 They should only be accessed via `$facts[]` or [fact()](https://github.com/puppetlabs/puppetlabs-stdlib#fact) from stdlib, but not topscope variables
 * In the majority of cases, variables shouldn't be accessed via topscope: $::modulename::$param.
 Instead do: $modulename::$param
 * Are datatypes from stdlib used?
 Ensure that lowest supported stdlib version is 4.13.1.
 Check if a newer version introduced the used datatype
 * Are hiera yaml files added for data-in-modules?
-Ensure that the lowest supported Puppet version is 4.10.0
+Ensure that the lowest supported Puppet version is 4.10.0 and that the data is compatible with [hiera 5](https://puppet.com/docs/puppet/5.3/hiera_migrate.html#use-cases-for-upgrading-to-hiera-5)
 * Are there new params with datatype Hash or Array?
 If possible, they should default to empty Hash/Array instead of undef.
 You can also enforce the datastructure like Array[String]
 * Are there new params with datatype Boolean?
 The default value is a tricky decision which needs careful reviewing.
 Sometimes a True/False is the better approach, sometimes undef
 * Is this a bugfix?
 Write the Pull Request Title in a way that users can easily identify if they are impacted or not